The Sneaker Brands Represented by The 2025 NBA All-Star Roster

 Under Armour and Curry Brand secure their lone representative with Stephen Curry, who continues to be the flagship athlete for UA’s basketball division.
 Meanwhile, Shai Gilgeous-Alexander, the lone Converse athlete, remains a key figure in the brand’s efforts to regain traction in the performance basketball market.

-On the Eastern Conference side, Nike once again holds the majority, with six players rocking the Swoosh: Giannis Antetokounmpo, Jalen Brunson, Karl-Anthony Towns, Tyler Herro, Cade Cunningham, and Pascal Siakam.
-The lone representative for Jordan Brand is Jayson Tatum, who is currently onto his third signature sneaker.
-Back to Nike, Giannis, with his established Giannis Freak line, remains one of Nike’s most significant international ambassadors.
+On the Eastern Conference side, Nike once again holds the majority, with five players rocking the Swoosh: Jalen Brunson, Karl-Anthony Towns, Tyler Herro, Cade Cunningham, and Pascal Siakam.
+The two representatives for Jordan Brand include Trae Young and Jayson Tatum, the latter of which is currently onto his third signature sneaker, while the former just left adidas for the Jumpman after releasing three signature models.

 adidas follows closely with three players: Damian Lillard, Donovan Mitchell, and Evan Mobley.
 Now playing in Milwaukee, Lillard remains a cornerstone of adidas’ basketball efforts with his Dame line, especially after he signed a lifetime contract with the label.
 Mitchell has steadily maintained his presence with his DON Issue series, launching his D.O.N.
 Issue #6 last summer.